The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 Parameters

-@qb_name: the name of the query block.
-Optional.
-Specifies the name of the query block to which theNO_REWRITEattribute is applied.
-If the query block name is not specified, the hint affects the entire SQL statement.
+@qb_name: Optional.
+Specifies the name of the query block to which theNO_REWRITEattribute applies.
+If no query block name is specified, the hint will affect the entire SQL statement.

 Examples